University of Management and Technology (Pakistan)

-Its institutional memberships include the Asia Pacific Quality Network (APQN), Asian Science Park Association (ASPA), ACBSP Global Business Accreditation, The Chemical Society of Pakistan, South Asia Triple Helix Association, AACSB Business Education Connected, AMDISA, FUIW, Global Business School Network, International Association of Universities, American Mathematical Society, Pakistan Mathematical Society, PILA, South African Mathematical Society and EFMD Global Network.
+Its international institutional memberships include the Asia Pacific Quality Network (APQN), Asian Science Park Association (ASPA), ACBSP Global Business Accreditation, The Chemical Society of Pakistan, South Asia Triple Helix Association, AACSB Business Education Connected, AMDISA, FUIW, Global Business School Network, International Association of Universities, American Mathematical Society, Pakistan Mathematical Society, PILA, South African Mathematical Society and EFMD Global Network.

 Ranking

+In June 2023, Times Higher Education (THE) released its World University Rankings 2023 Asia in which UMT was declared the number 1 ranked private sector university in Pakistan.
+THE ranked a total of 70 Pakistani universities in both the public and private sectors.
+Overall, UMT was placed at the 116th position in Asia among the 928 universities ranked.

+In July 2023, THE released its Young University Rankings 2023 that ranks universities that are not older than 50 years.
+UMT was the top ranked university in Pakistan in both the public and private sectors in the Young Rankings, and was placed in the 101-150 band.

-UMT has been ranked the number 1 private sector university in Pakistan by Times Higher Education in its World University Rankings 2023 released in October 2022.
+UMT has been ranked the number 1 private sector university in Pakistan by Times Higher Education in its World University Rankings 2023, released in October 2022.
 THE also placed the university among the best 501-600 universities in the world.
 UMT received a score of 99.9 for research citations, making it the university with the best citation score in Pakistan.

 The varsity has been placed among the top 301-400 universities in the world for Engineering and Technology, Physical Sciences, Computer Sciences, and Social Sciences education, while it was among the world's 401-500 best universities for Business and Economics education.

 Previously, UMT was named among the top 600 higher education institutes of the world for societal impact in the THE impact rankings 2020.
 UMT was also named among the top 500 in QS Asia University Rankings 2021, besides being nominated for the Times Higher Education Award Asia 2020 in the Workplace of the year category.